-Additionally, \cite{lu2021assistive} tackled challenges in crowded environments using a combination of SLAM and Ultra-Wideband (UWB) positioning.
+In addition, \cite{lu2021assistive} addressed challenges in crowded environments using a combination of SLAM and Ultra-Wideband (UWB) positioning.
 However, the SLAM algorithm was found to be less effective in environments with dynamic obstacles such as pedestrians.
-The algorithm would find features of the dynamic obstacles moving along with the robot as the assistive device, and thus it was misled that the robot did not move at all.
+The algorithm finds features of dynamic obstacles moving along with the robot as the assistive device, and thus, it was misled that the robot did not move at all.
 However, using UWB positioning mitigates this issue.

 In \cite{kayukawa2020guiding}, the method addressed crowded environments by recognizing and predicting people's behavior while anticipating the collision risk.
 The system advises users to adjust their walking speed (on-path mode) or to choose alternative routes (off-path mode).
-SLAM was employed to estimate the user's current location and direction.
-This involves comparing the 3D point cloud map to the real-time LiDAR and IMU sensor data.
+This involves comparing the 3D point cloud map to real-time LiDAR and IMU sensor data.
 The system then predicts the future position and velocity of the user in order to avoid collisions.

 An intelligent autonomous scooter was developed in \cite{mulky2018autonomous} for navigating environments with small safety margins and highly dynamic pedestrian traffic such as sidewalks with numerous obstacles and pedestrians.
 The authors proposed a hybrid mapping solution that combines far-field and near-field mapping to navigate through dynamic environments.
 This approach utilizes sensor fusion to adapt dynamically to complex and cluttered environments.
 However, it should be noted that this study conducted system tests in a completely static environment without moving objects, such as pedestrians.
 Furthermore, the RTAB-MAP SLAM system was used in this study without any adaptation to dynamic environments.